-Refer to Appendix A for course sequences for both Practitioner and Research Tracks.
+Refer to Appendix A for both Practitioner Track and Research Track course sequences.

 CURRICULA

 A minimum of 60 credit hours is required to complete the program.
 All students are required to complete the Professional Core (48 credits), plus 12 credits of electives (if on Practitioner Track) or 12 credits of thesis and statistics/methods (if on Research Track).
 Please note, at least 2 of the 4 elective courses must be taken in our own unit (CCP).